 Preventing Separation Anxiety

-In addition to bonding with your puppy will want to familiarize your puppy with the crate if that is where you want them to sleep at night.
+In addition to bonding with your puppy, you will want to familiarize your puppy with the crate if that is where you want them to sleep at night.
 To do this try to bring your puppy home as early in the day as possible.
-That way they will have the most time possible to get use to the crate.
+That way they will have the most time possible to get used to the crate.

 Remember the first rule of crate training a puppy is to make sure your puppy’s crate is an inviting place to be.
 Line the crate with soft washable towels or a washable bed meant for a crate.